Yeonon-Wyy/Cpp_primer_result/Chapter15/README.md

 	2. Abstract base class define general rules in inheritance relationship.It cat't create object ,Because general rule maybe uncomplate in actual use.

->Ps: abstract base class can define pointer.The feature maybe can use on dynamic type binding..
+__Ps__: abstract base class can define pointer.The feature maybe can use on dynamic type binding..

 ### *2017-5-13*
 	Finsh 15.5